Historical shipyard from the time of the tall ships

 In this setting, Bratteklev Shipyard was established in 1868.
 Fourteen ships were built on the outdoor bedding here; 8 sailing ships (mostly three-masted barques), 5 steam-powered ships.
 The yard saw activity during some 50 years that was very decisive to technological development in maritime history.

 Bratteklev Shipyard is open to visitors that want to see the historic buildings and learn more about maritime history.
-The museum is open tue - wed - thur from 12-15 (tours start at 1230) during June, July and August, and guided tours in English are available upon request.
-Tickets are sold directly and online.
+The museum is open tue - wed - thur, in the period 20th june - 17th aug, from 12:30 to 14:30 (guided tours start at 12:45 and 13:45).
+Guided tours in English are available upon request.
+Tickets are sold at the entrance and online.
 Contact through the form below for more information.
+We also receive groups.

 Med støtte fra